Energy boss adds to calls for Sunak, Truss and Johnson to come together on bills - NewsBreak

 “Customers need to know now that help is coming.
 Delaying a decision will cause anxiety for millions of people, and discussions need to happen now.”

-His comments echo similar calls from Money Saving Expert’s Martin Lewis, who said that candidates Rishi Sunak and Liz Truss should work together.
+His comments echo similar calls from Money Saving Expert’s Michael Lewis , who said that candidates Rishi Sunak and Liz Truss should work together

 “I accept the point that Boris Johnson is running a zombie Government and can’t do much, but the two candidates – one of them will be our prime minister – they need to get together in the national interest to tell us the bare minimum of what they will do,” he told ITV’s Good Morning Britain.